pupil-labs/pupil-docs/src/core/software/pupil-player.md

 Read more about [Pupil Invisible's coordinate systems here](/developer/invisible/#coordinate-systems).
 :::

-Caveat: The Plugin is unable to estimate orientation about the yaw axis (head rotation from left to right).
+This Plugin is does not estimate orientation about the yaw axis (head rotation from left to right).
 This is because the IMU has no magnetometer to monitor heading.
-The Plugin therefore implements a slimmed down version of Madgwick's algorithm for Pitch and Roll only.
+The Plugin therefore implements a version of Madgwick's algorithm that estimates Pitch and Roll only.

 Note that this Plugin will not be loaded with Pupil Core recordings.